unimib-datAI/mantistable-ui-docs/docs/getting-started/configuration.md

   POSTGRES_HOST="localhost"
   ```

   The hostname or IP address of the PostgreSQL server.
-The service is available also inside the Docker Network, so it's possible to specify `postgres`, which is the name of the service.
+The service is available also inside the Docker Network, so it is possible to specify `postgres`, which is the name of the service.

 - **`POSTGRES_PORT`**